holgerimbery/clusterlab/README.md

-## some stuff for a sd-card less Raspberry Pi cluster,no need to work with sd-cards any more
+## build a a sd-card-less Raspberry Pi cluster
 this repro contains working code, but needs a little lipstick to look beautiful

 my equipment:

 1o Raspberry Pi 3B+ in a 19" 2HE rack mounted assembly, one with a SSD [attached via USB](https://www.amazon.de/USB-SATA-Adapter-Kabel-UASP/dp/B00HJZJI84/ref=sr_1_3?ie=UTF8&qid=1540311792&sr=8-3&keywords=usb+sata+adapter+2%2C5+startech).

-Keep an eye on the power consumption of the SSD your Raspberry won´t boot if the consumption is greater than 600mA.
+Keep an eye on the power consumption of the SSD, your Raspberry won´t boot if the consumption is greater than 600mA.

 ## Setup Controll Server (tftp/nfs host, boots from USB-SSD)